larkintuckerllc/city-events-map-prototype/README.md

   type: 'INCREMENT'
 });
 ```

+**note:** The typical way the above code gets used is: A component will
+use the accessor to obtain the value of the counter.
+It will
+use the action creator to initiate the increment action.
+Redux will use
+the reducer to update the value of the counter.

 **Assignment (5 Min): Implement Redux (with the counter) in application by
 updating the "index.js" file in "src" to be as follows:**